 Be sure to check out Gallup’s upcoming series, kicking off with Felix Y Los Gatos on August 12, featuring a unique blend of zydeco, Tex-mex, blues and jazz.
 You can also look forward to the dynamic Albuquerque-based Black Native band Lindy Vision, a synthpop sister trio, on September 2.
 Shows will be streamed via Facebook and YouTube.

-Youth Empowerment in Refugee Community
+Youth Empowerment in a Refugee Community

 Levitt AMP Utica joined the Levitt AMP community with its inaugural series in 2016.
 Situated in New York’s Mohawk Valley, the city of Utica is just a stone’s throw from the Mohawk River, the Adirondacks, and various other natural attractions.
 The city itself is ethnically diverse, with significant Black, Latino and Asian populations.
 Many in the local community have supported and attended the concert series, and according to Levitt AMP Utica program coordinator Michelle Truett of the nonprofit Utica Monday Nite, participation of the refugee community has continued to grow since the launch of the series.